gibbok/notes-next-js/nextjs-13.md

 - Removes external network requests for improved privacy and performance
 - Built-in automatic self-hosting for any font file
 - Zero layout shift automatically using the CSS size-adjust property

+conveniently use all Google Fonts with performance and privacy in mind.
+CSS and font files are downloaded at build time and self-hosted with the rest of your static assets.
+No requests are sent to Google by the browser.

+## OG Image Generation (Social cards)
+We've created a new library @vercel/og that works seamlessly with Next.js to generate dynamic social cards.
+5x faster